 Another key fact which shapes the character of our School is that we cater for pupils from 4 to 18 years and that our Preparatory school is co-educational.
 In fact, with the opening of the Loughborough Endowed Schools Nursery, which is on our site, we now offer care to boys and girls as young as a few months old.
 This really shapes the feel of our School, giving it a warm family atmosphere.

 From September 2019, we will be welcoming boys into our Senior School, thereby extending our excellent educational offering to boys and girls from the age of 4 to 18 years.
 In anticipation of this change, our School name will, from September 2018, change to Loughborough Amherst School.
-This name is in honour of Mary Amherst, the first English Superior of the Sisters of Providence, and the founder of our School in 1850.
+This name is in honour of Mary Amherst, the first English Superior of the Sisters of Providence, and the first head of our School in 1850.